bthelen/php-buildpack-pipeline/README.md

 - The Cloud Foundry Binary Builder - used to bind the PHP Binaries used in the Buildpack
 - The Official Cloud Foundry PHP Buildpack Source

-This Pipeline will output one resource:
+This Pipeline will output two resource:
+* The built PHP Buildpack for cflinuxfs2 which includes the Oracle drivers will be stored in the same S3 bucket where the Oracle drivers are stored.
-* The built PHP Buildpack which includes the Oracle drivers will be stored in the same S3 bucket where the Oracle drivers are stored.
+* The built PHP Buildpack for cflinuxfs3 which includes the Oracle drivers will be stored in the same S3 bucket where the Oracle drivers are stored.

 ![Pipeline Image](./pipeline.png "Pipeline")